ajy25/TabularMagic/README.md

 1.
     Q: Why not just use sklearn pipelines?

     A: scikit-learn is *the* Python machine learning modeling package; TabularMagic and many other solutions rely heavily on scikit-learn.
-Though sklearn pipelines allows for streamlined data preprocessing and ML modeling, they are by no means low-code and require a nontrivial amount of documentaion reading and programming experience to use.
+Though sklearn pipelines allows for streamlined data preprocessing and ML modeling, they are by no means low-code and require a nontrivial amount of documentation reading and programming experience to use.